EPA head tours embattled communities, says help on the way | WTOP News

 “You’re trying to live out the American Dream — which turns out to be a nightmare — and you can’t get justice, you know,” said resident Earl Smothers.

-“It’s environmental racism,″ resident Lydwina Hurst told Regan.
-Still, Hurst said she appreciated Regan’s visit and is hopeful residents will finally get the help they need.

-Beverly Wright, executive director of the Deep South Center for Environmental Justice, a New Orleans-based group that hosted Regan at several Louisiana sites, said the problems Regan witnessed are “generational battles” with no easy solution.
+Beverly Wright, executive director of the New Orleans-based Deep South Center for Environmental Justice, said the problems Regan witnessed are “generational battles” with no easy solution.
+Still, his visit should leave a lasting impression.

-Still, she’s optimistic that “the wheels are aligning” to finally address problems that have festered locally for decades.

-“I think putting a face and a name on these problems makes it personal,” Wright said.
-“When you can taste the chemicals in your mouth and smell the toxins downwind, it’s a lot more difficult to ignore.”
+“When you can taste the chemicals in your mouth … it’s a lot more difficult to ignore,” she said.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.